Widow’s Peak Guide: Causes and How To Style Your Unique Hairline

 Embrace your unique detail.

 So, you’ve determined that your v-shaped hairline is a widow’s peak.
 Now, you’re probably wondering, did something cause the hairline, or can I do anything to help it?
-Sometimes, a widow’s peak can result from hair loss, but oftentimes it’s simply genetics.
+Sometimes, a widow’s peak can result from hair loss, but it’s usually down to genetics.

-When men experience hair loss, the temples tend to go in prematurely, which leaves a V shape in the middle of the forehead.
-However, women and children may have this hairline if they often wear tight ponytail hairstyles.
-Constantly pulling your hair back into tight ponytails and buns can cause your hairline to start receding at a younger age, leaving you a widow’s peak.
+When men experience hair loss, the temples tend to go in prematurely, leaving a V shape in the middle of the forehead.
+However, women and children may develop this hairline if they often wear tight ponytail hairstyles.
+Constantly pulling your hair back into tight ponytails and buns can cause your hairline to start receding at a younger age, leaving you with a widow’s peak.

-Widow’s peak genetics can also cause this condition, which is inherited from your parents or family.
-When the widow’s peak is caused by genetics, it can be more noticeable in some people than others.
+Widow’s peak genetics (inherited from your parents or family) can also cause this condition.
+And it is more noticeable in some people than others.

 1. Headband Braid for Widow’s Peak

 Embrace your widow’s peak with a slicked-back style.
-Brush your hair into a high ponytail, and apply TRESemmé TRES Two Mega Firm Control Gel to smooth out any bumps.
-This gel will help you create a sleek and smooth base for your bun.
-After you have secured the ponytail, wrap it around itself to create the bun, and then secure it in place!
+Brush your hair into a high ponytail, and apply TRESemmé TRES Two Mega Firm Control Gel to smooth any bumps and create a sleek and smooth base for your bun.
+After securing the ponytail, wrap it around itself to create the bun, and then secure it in place.

 3. Zig-Zag Part for Widow’s Peak

-If you want to cover up your widow’s peak, try a zig-zag part!
+If you want to cover up your v-shaped hairline, try a zig-zag part!
 This unique way to part your hair will make this type of hairline less noticeable.
 Finish off with a mist of Suave Dry Texture Finishing Spray.

 4. Keep it Natural

-Sometimes just wearing your hair down and being proud of your widow’s peak is the best style to do!
-If you have naturally curly hair, use TRESemmé One Step Styler Curls Crème-Gel to enhance your natural curl pattern, hydrate, and provide an all-day hold without a stiff feeling.
+Sometimes, just wearing your hair down and being proud of your widow’s peak is the best style!
+If you have naturally curly hair, use TRESemmé One Step Styler Curls Crème-Gel to enhance your natural curl pattern, hydrate your locks, and provide an all-day hold without stiffness.

 5. Messy Bun

-You can never underestimate a messy bun!
-Going for that cute but still a little messy look has never been easier.
-All you have to do is brush all of your hair in a ponytail towards the top of your head and secure it in place.
+Never underestimate the power of a messy bun!
+Going for that cute but casual look has never been easier.
+Simply brush your hair into a ponytail on the top of your head and secure it in place.
 Then, wrap the ponytail around itself to create a bun and use another hair tie to secure it.

 6. Half Updo

 We love how flirty and fun a high-half updo look can be.
-If you find your widow’s peak a bit intense and want to experiment with a slightly straighter look, remove a small section next to the lowest part of your hairline.
-This will create the illusion that the sides of your hairline are more down and create a straighter appearance.
+If you find your peak too intense and want to experiment with a slightly straighter look, remove a small section next to the lowest part of your hairline.

 7. Bob With Widow’s Peak and Fine Hair

-For short, straight, fine hair, work your widows peak into your bob by parting it just to the side of the peak.
+If you have short, straight, fine hair, work your peak into your bob by parting it just to the side of the peak.
 Your peak anchors your part, making for a clean and crisp look.

 8. Centre Part